michielbe/reportbot/README.md

 1. React to any message you want to report with the chosen report emoji.
 2. ReportBot will instantly remove the reaction so your report is relatively anonymous.
-3. ReportBot will send a message to the chosen channel with your report information*.
+3. ReportBot will send a message to the chosen channel with your report information. [^1]
 4. You will receive a DM confirming that your report was recieved.

-*This includes the messages content, author, channel, who reported and a link to the message.
+[^1]: This includes the messages content, author, channel, who reported and a link to the message.